Consular Report of Birth Abroad

 An interview is conducted before a U.S. Consular Report of Birth Abroad can be issued.
 Both the child and the parent(s) are required to be present at the interview.

-The application fee for this document is $100.00 or the equivalent in Euro to be paid at the Consular Section in cash or by credit card.
+The application fee for this document is $100.00 or the equivalent in Euro to be paid at the Consular Section by card only.

 If a determination is made that the child acquired U.S. citizenship at birth, you will be issued a Consular Report of Birth Abroad of a Citizen of the United States of America for your child.
 This document is recognized by U.S. law as a proof of acquisition of U.S. citizenship and is acceptable evidence of citizenship for obtaining a passport, entering school, and most other purposes.